 We need YOU to help us take care of Redwood National and State Parks!
-Volunteers work side-by-side with National Park Service, California State Parks, and Redwood Parks Association employees, helping care for our parks in a variety of ways, including enhancing visitor services and helping protect and preserve park resources.
-In 2012 volunteers donated over 26,000 hours of service!
-Whatever their task, VIPs are true stewards of our natural and cultural heritage!
+Volunteers In Parks (VIPs) work side-by-side with National Park Service, California State Parks, and Redwood Parks Association employees, helping care for our parks in a variety of ways, including enhancing visitor services and helping protect and preserve park resources.
+In 2019, volunteers donated tens of thosands of hours of service!

 Each position has its own set of duties; training will be provided.
 Some of the tasks park VIPs may help with include:

 We welcome and need volunteers throughout the year, not just the summer months!
 Visitation to Redwood National and State Parks is year-round.
 Each season has its own beauty and volunteer opportunities.
 Winter, for example, is mild here, although admittedly cooler and wetter than summer.
 However, many consider late fall through early spring the most beautiful and peaceful time to visit our parks.

 Volunteers who work at least 32 hours a week may qualify for free park housing.
 Volunteers are usually required to have a reliable vehicle for personal transportation, though a government vehicle may be provided during work hours.

 Available VIP opportunities in Redwood National and State Parks (and other federal land management agencies) can be found and applied for online at www.volunteer.gov.
 Or, for an information packet and application, or just to learn more about VIP opportunities in Redwood National and State Parks, contact the Volunteer Coordinator:

 Once you have completed the on-line application process from the above website, your completed application will be reviewed by the park's volunteer coordinator.
 A volunteer manager will contact you directly if you are being considered for a volunteer position.
 If selected, more information about the volunteer opportunity, uniform, etc. will be sent to you.